Hate car shopping? Try looking for a job.

 - Research Job Titles.
 You can’t look for a job if you don’t know the name.
 Position titles are constantly in flux.
 As you work on Job Boards, make a short list of titles you are willing to consider.
 Then, search on ALL the titles when you look for jobs.
 Be sensitive to new names that have recently been introduced.

 - Choose your favorite corporate environment.
-If you haven’t experienced all the kinds, here’s a short list: start-up, family owned, partnership (as in law or accounting); corporate small, medium or large; and global enterprise.
+If you haven’t experienced all the kids, here’s a short list: start-up, family-owned, partnership (as in law or accounting); corporate small, medium or large; and global enterprise.
 Each environment has its pros and cons.
-Think back in your career and choose which one(s) would make you happiest.
+Think back on your career and choose which one(s) would make you happiest.

-- Talk to friends, family and the professionals.
+- Talk to friends, family, and professionals.
 I found it very helpful talking to friends who have recently been car shopping.
 It’s helped me understand my preferences.
 A Career Coach can help you better understand yourself, and continue to refine your search.

 - Be willing to change your target.
 While you are shopping for a job, an unexpected opportunity can pop up that’s close to your original target.
 Maybe even better.
 Be open to changing your mind, for all the right reasons.